genexuslabs/usercontrol-generator/README.md

 - [Atom](https://atom.io/)

 ## Installation
-1. Goto File/Settings/Install
+1. Go to File/Settings/Install
 2. Search for "GeneXus Usercontrol Generator"
 3. Press Install button

 ## Using
-### Create a new usercontrol
+### Create a new User Control
-Follow below steps to create a new usercontrol:
+Follow below steps to create a new User Control:

-1. Goto Packages/GeneXus/Crete User control
+1. Go to Packages/GeneXus/Create User control
 2. Specify name, description, platform and other attributes and press enter
-3. New control project will be opened
+3. A new User Control project is created

-#### Generated Usercontrol structure
+#### Project's structure is generated
-When you create a Usercontrol from this package, the below structure will be created:
+When you create a User Control from this package, the below structure will be created:

-* \src : Usercontrol source files
+* \src: User Control source files
-* \gulpfile.js : Gulp script for building (debug/release)
+* \gulpfile.js: Gulp script for building (debug/release)
-* \build\debug : Default debug build
+* \build\debug: Default debug build
-* \build\release : Default release build
+* \build\release: Default release build

 ### Build process
 This package uses gulp to build the user control.
 You can do a debug or release build by click on the option Packages/GeneXus/Build/[Debug or Release]

-You are free to modify your project gulp script by editing the gulpscript.js file.
+You are free to modify your project's gulp script by editing the gulpscript.js file.

-#### Updating your testing usercontrol KB
+#### Updating your testing User Control KB
 You will find the myTestKB variable on the gulpscript file.
-Setting this variable, the user control will be updated in your KB when debug build run.
+By setting this variable, the user control will be updated in your KB when you run a debug build.

 ## Architecture
 ### Autocomplete